Click plan to view in Google Maps

 across the community.
 At least one resident still carries

-his own original self-made Banjotown community membership
+his own fanciful, self-made Banjo Town community membership

+card declaring that to be the accepted code of conduct [see original left; new version right].
 This warm relationship and strong group spirit gave rise

 to many interesting activities over the years.
 On the